Enalmada/next-reason-boilerplate/README.md

 * next-routes - need to learn this more
 * best way to generate site map
 * rollup - need dist file without the unused code bloat (see rollup.config.js for current issue)
-* beanstalk br compression and server push (would be best to put cloudflare in front instead but I am curious)
+* beanstalk server push (cloudflare could be simpler but I am curious)
 * placeholder favicons so everything loads without console errors (i removed my corporate ones to make this boilerplate generic)
 * dotenv only runs on local machine (but still during local production build testing)
 * nextLink looks at assetPrefix rather than CDN_URL
+* improve desktop/mobile example to use antd mobile/desktop rather than words

 What else does every production next.js app need?